Jason-nzd/AzureBlobImageFunc/readme.md

 [Blob("transparentImagesGoHere/{name}", FileAccess.Write)] BlockBlobClient outClient,
 ```

-`local.settings.json` should contain at least:
+`local.settings.json` needs to be created in the root folder and should contain:

 ```json
 {